strongSwan vs WireGuard

 A detailed comparison to help you choose between strongSwan and WireGuard.

-strongSwan Open source IPsec and IKEv2 VPN for Linux | WireGuard Modern VPN protocol — kernel-level performance | |
+strongSwan Open-source IPsec VPN implementation for Linux and embedded systems | WireGuard Modern VPN protocol — kernel-level performance | |

 |---|---|---|